SoftwareBrothers/adminjs-dev/docs-src/tutorials/05-actions.md

-At some point you would probably like to customize default views or create custom actions. {@link Action Actions} are the way of doing that.
+At some point you would probably like to customize default views or create custom actions. {@link BaseAction Actions} are the way of doing that.

 ## Default actions